vmware/cloud-director-extension-standard-library/CONTRIBUTING_DCO.md

 3. Create new solution add-on by follow [Building Simple Solution Add-On](https://developer.vmware.com/web/sdk/1.0.0/cloud-director-extension) documentation
 4. Work on the element.
 5. Create folder under repository `element` named after the element use case.
-   > Note the folder name should follow the *Kebab case* naming convetion (ex. word-word-work).
+   > Note the folder name should follow the *Kebab case* naming convention (ex. word-word-work).
-6. Extract the element segment from your add-on `manifest.yaml` and save it in the `manifest.yaml` into the new elemnet in the repository.
+6. Extract the element segment from your add-on `manifest.yaml` and save it in the `manifest.yaml` into the new element in the repository.
-7. Copy the repository element source folder into the new elemnet in the repository.
+7. Copy the repository element source folder into the new element in the repository.

 ## Contribution Flow